Home

 Develop a schedule for following up with your trade show leads.
 The first contact should come within 10 days of the end of the event.
 Otherwise people forget who you are.
 The trail becomes cool, then cold.

 Determine names and responsibilities at each step of the follow-up process.
-Trade showo job accountability is important.
-Make each person aware of what is expected of ss part of his or her trade show job, and who else is in the process.
+Job accountability is important.
+Make each person aware of what is expected of as part of his or her responsibilities, and who else is in the process.
 This is critical when the person staffing the booth is not the person who does the actual follow-up call.

 The farther and longer the process from the show site and date, the more chances there are to lose the lead.